 On november 26, Biotech Santé Bretagne organised a virtual study visit and a thematic workshop with european partners in order to promote e-health regional innovations.
-Indeed, e-health innovation is very dynamic in Brittany.
+Indeed, e-health innovation is very dynamic in Bretagne.
 It sustains acustomer-oriented health services (patients and professional users).
 E-health technologies help facilitating communication between health professionals or between doctors and their patients.
 These practices notably enables medical teleconsultation, which is essential in the present sanitary context.
 Four examples of this regional e-health know-how have been presented to European stakeholders within the INTENCIVE project(*).
-In Brittany, Biotech Santé Bretagne is managing the project; the Regional Council of Bretagne and the GCS e-Santé Bretagne are regional partners involved in order to sustain the development of e-health practices and to engage users in a collective regional project.
+In Bretagne, Biotech Santé Bretagne is managing the project; the Regional Council of Bretagne and the GCS e-Santé Bretagne are regional partners involved in order to sustain the development of e-health practices and to engage users in a collective regional project.

 e-KerMed, the regional portal for telemedecine offer in Bretagne

 Supported by GCS e-Santé Bretagne , e-KerMed is the portal for telemedecine services offer in the Region.
 It enables health professionals to look for the good offer in tele-consultation, tele-expertise or tele-assistance.